What happens, Rush, if I don't doubt your theory, but what happens if Gaddafi doesn't leave?

 Now, this guy also talked about being fallen.

-You know, the the that that that whole concept.
+You know, that whole concept.

-Um being fallen does not mean that you don't yearn for freedom.
+Being fallen does not mean that you don't yearn for freedom.

 Yearning for freedom as a natural existence of creation is in and of itself singular.

-Now, if from the moment that young baby is born and knows only one thing, oppression and so forth, you know, freedom remains a distant concept, something that they haven't lived.
+Now, if from the moment that young baby is born and knows only one thing, oppression and so forth, you know, freedom remains a distant concept, something that they haven't lived, but I believe it's in their soul.

-But I believe it's in their soul.
+I believe it's there.

-I believe it's there, but does it mean that we put the lives and fortunes of the United States on the line in that instance simply for that reason?
+But does it mean that we put the lives and fortunes of the United States on the line in that instance simply for that reason?

 We don't.

-Because also in this mix is the whole concept of free will.
+There has to be something far larger than that, because also in this mix is the whole concept of free will.

-And that is, especially as a conservative, this is again goes back to the whole notion of living side by side with a leftist.
+And that is, especially as a conservative, this is, again, goes back to the whole notion of living side by side with a leftist.

 They don't believe in free will.

-We are far more tolerant than they are.
+We're far more tolerant than they are.

 Far more tolerant.